namanxdev/TrailBlaze/README.md

 ## ⚠️ Error Handling
 This project includes custom error handling for:
 - Page Not Found (404)
 - Unauthorized Actions
 - Server Errors
 - If an error occurs, users are redirected to an error page with a message.

 ## 📌 Future Improvements
-- Deploy to Heroku / Vercel
-- Use MongoDB Atlas for a cloud database
 - Add a messaging system between users